Master of Professional Accountancy | Admissions

 The GMAT or GRE are not required but strongly recommended for applicants with a GPA under 3.3.
 While these tests are not required, the admissions team is looking for evidence of strong verbal and quantitative skills.

 There is no advantage to taking one exam over the other.
-If you take an exam multiple times, we will take the highest total score earned.
-The Admissions Committee does not average exam scores.
 While there is no minimum GMAT or GRE score to apply, we do expect that applicants will have an overall competitive profile.

 GRE scores are valid for up to five years from your test date.
 Exam results should be sent to UC Irvine institution code: 4859.
 For more information on the GRE, visit: ets.org/gre.